pytorch/executorch/examples/models/llama2/README.md

 ### Android
 Please refer to [this tutorial](https://pytorch.org/executorch/main/llm/llama-demo-android.html) to for full instructions on building the Android LLAMA Demo App.

+## Optional: Smaller models delegated to other backends
+Currently we supported lowering the stories model to other backends, including, CoreML, MPS and QNN.
+Please refer to the instruction for each backend ([CoreML](https://pytorch.org/executorch/main/build-run-coreml.html), [MPS](https://pytorch.org/executorch/main/build-run-mps.html), [QNN](https://pytorch.org/executorch/main/build-run-qualcomm.html)) before trying to lower them.
+After the backend library is installed, the script to export a lowered model is

+- Lower to CoreML: `python -m examples.models.llama2.export_llama -kv --coreml -c stories110M.pt -p params.json`
+- MPS: `python -m examples.models.llama2.export_llama -kv --MPS -c stories110M.pt -p params.json`
+- QNN: `python -m examples.models.llama2.export_llama -kv --qnn -c stories110M.pt -p params.json`

+The iOS LLAMA app supports the CoreML and MPS model and the Android LLAMA app supports the QNN model.
+On Android, it also allow to cross compiler the llama runner binary, push to the device and run.

 # What is coming next?
 ## Quantization